 I was still telling her that there was something bad that could happen, and projecting that worry onto her, and that’s when everything Cesar says just came into focus.
 The worst that could happen would be a bit of a dog fight, but it would be in a room full of people who knew how to deal with that, so it wouldn’t escalate if it happened.
 And so, I did what I should have done all the while, and I let go — literally and figuratively.
 I took my hand off of Shadow’s collar, she ran over to the strange dog, and… she sniffed his nose, then sniffed his butt, tail wagging full blast, and that was that.
 She showed no aggression, didn’t try to nip, and for the first time in a long time there she was just being a dog, with another dog, and it was amazing.

-Since that meeting, I’ve left my dogs off-leash at the office, and Shadow has met all of the regulars, greeting them dog-fashion when she’s felt secure in their energy, and ignoring them while staying by my side when she hasn’t.
-Her transformation in just a few short weeks has been phenomenal, and she suddenly seems much more confident, calmer, and happier.
-This has also translated into the walk — she doesn’t pull ahead as much anymore, and tends to stay at my side.
+Since that meeting, I left my dogs off-leash at the office, and Shadow met all of the regulars, greeting them dog-fashion when she’s felt secure in their energy, and ignoring them while staying by my side when she hasn’t.
+Her transformation in just a few short weeks was phenomenal, and she suddenly seemed much more confident, calmer, and happier.
+This also translated into the walk — she didn’t pull ahead as much anymore, and tended to stay at my side.